NMSU-ISA/LTVsystems/docs/src/directionalLTI/dirLTIsource.md

-## Scenario C
+## Scenario C [Pulse train, multiple reflector, transmitter and receiver at same location with single beam direction]

 ### Scenario Assumptions

 * single stationary directional source
 * single stationary directional receiver at the same location as source
 * mutliple ideal point reflector
-* the source emits multiple impulse with single beam
+* the source emits pulse train with single beam

 Given the assumptions, we simulate the following geometry for scenario F.